Facts About Jewish Settlements in the West Bank

 On November 18, 2019, Secretary of State Michael Pompeo expressed the Trump administration’s position that “the establishment of Israeli civilian settlements in the West Bank is not per se inconsistent with international law.”

-The idea that settlements are illegal derives primarily from UN resolutions and the International Court of Justice (ICJ), which is an arm of the UN.
+The idea that settlements are illegal derives primarily from UN resolutions and the International Court of Justice (ICJ), an arm of the UN.
 The UN does not make legal determinations, only political ones.
 The ICJ “does not have jurisdiction over all disputes between UN member-states,” according to the Congressional Research Service.
 In fact, “with the exception of ‘advisory opinions,’ which are non-binding, the ICJ may only resolve legal disputes between nations that voluntarily agreed to its jurisdiction.”

-The ICJ opinion was largely based on a fallacious interpretation of the Fourth Geneva Convention, which says an occupying power “shall not deport or transfer parts of its own civilian population into the territory it occupies.”
+The ICJ opinion was primarily based on a fallacious interpretation of the Fourth Geneva Convention, which says an occupying power “shall not deport or transfer parts of its own civilian population into the territory it occupies.”

 The ICJ presupposes that Israel is now occupying the land of a sovereign country; however, as Dore Gold notes, “there was no recognized sovereign over the West Bank prior to Israel’s entry into the area.”
 Jordan had previously occupied the area.

 Gold also notes the Convention was never meant to apply to a case like the settlements.
-Morris Abram, one of its drafters, noted that “its authors had in mind heinous crimes committed by Nazi Germany that were raised during the Nuremberg trials.
+Morris Abram, one of its drafters, stated that “its authors had in mind heinous crimes committed by Nazi Germany that were raised during the Nuremberg trials.
 These included forcible evictions of Jewish populations for purposes of mass extermination in death camps in places like Poland.”
 Israel is not forcibly transferring its population; Jews moving to the West Bank do so voluntarily.

 Alan Baker, a former legal adviser to Israel’s Ministry of Foreign Affairs, adds that the “Oslo Accords instituted an agreed legal regime that overrides any other legal framework, including the 1949 Fourth Geneva Convention.”